-This benefit is great because it covers not only the cardmember, but the cardmember’s immediate family, even if they aren’t traveling together.
+This benefit is great because it covers not only the cardmember but the cardmember’s immediate family, even if they aren’t traveling together.
 You can receive reimbursement for prepaid, non-refundable expenses including airfare, tours, and hotels!
 That’s a pretty good reason to book any and all travel with your Chase Sapphire Reserve.

 Baggage Delay Insurance

 If you like to check a bag when flying, this is an important benefit for you.
 If your bag is delayed for more than six hours, you can receive reimbursement of up to $100 per day for 5 days for the purchase of essential items like toiletries and clothing.
-This applies for airlines, buses, cruise ships, and trains!
+This applies to airlines, buses, cruise ships, and trains!
 This benefit covers the cardholder and their immediate family members.

 Lost Luggage Reimbursement

 This benefit provides reimbursement for costs incurred for repairing or replacing checked or carry-on luggage that was damaged, lost, or stolen during a covered trip on an airline, bus, cruise ship, or train.
-The cardholder and immediate family members (even if traveling without the cardholder) can received up to $3,000 per insured person per trip.
+The cardholder and immediate family members (even if traveling without the cardholder) can receive up to $3,000 per insured person per trip.
 This includes coverage for jewelry, watches, and electronics up to $500 per person.

 Trip Delay Reimbursement

 This is another benefit that can make unforeseen travel hiccups a little more bearable.
 If your trip (airline, bus, cruise ship, or train) is delayed more than 6 hours or requires an overnight stay, you can receive up to $500 per purchased ticket for expenses including meals, lodging, toiletries, and medication.
 This benefit covers the cardholder, cardholder’s spouse, and dependent children under age 22.